vgupta1/faculty_website/teaching.md

 * **Targeted Promotions at ArtZee**  (Personalized Promotions)
   * [Case](/Papers/Artsy_TargedPromotions_Case.pdf)

 If you find any of these materials useful, please do drop me a line.
-I enjoy learning about how others are using these cases in their own classrooms
+I enjoy learning about how others are using these cases in their own classrooms.

 <br/>
 ## Selected Courses